Fort McCoy ArtiFACT: Douglass net-marked pottery

-The photo is of a ceramic potsherd and its clay cast from a 2017 find by archaeologists at Fort McCoy, Wis., of a cord-impressed and net-impressed grit-tempered potsherd.
+The related photo provided is of the ceramic potsherd and its clay cast from the 2017 find by CEMML archaeologists of a cord-impressed and net-impressed grit-tempered potsherd.
 A clay cast is produced by directly applying clay to the pottery.
 The clay cast will produce a positive impression of the original fabric and weaving.
-(Contributed photo)
+Using a clay cast is better than using the negative impression shown on the potsherd, because you can see far more detail in the positive impression.
+As of 2018, a total of 9,920 grit-tempered potsherds have been recorded in the Fort McCoy artifact database.
+Of those, only 16 potsherds have been identified as Douglass Net-Marked.

+Interestingly, 15 of the Douglass Net-Marked potsherds came from one site but were recovered in two separate years (1993 and 1997), while the 2017 find pictured here is from a site that is only a stone’s throw away from the other 15 potsherds.
+Hopefully archaeologists will be able to excavate more of this type of pottery in the future and learn more about Douglass Net-Marked pottery.

 |Date Taken: